 Researchers from Italy, in collaboration with the Paul Scherrer Institut, successfully used the macromolecular crystallography beamline X06DA-PXIII at the Swiss Light Source to characterize promising perovkites materials used in solar cells and other photodetector devices.

-User Survey - Requirements for Experiment Database
+Latest News - Experiment Database

 Please help us to improve our experiment database by providing us with your requirements on how you would like to interact with the user web interface (HEIDI) and our already existing database (MXDB).